barberbradleyt/Cache/README.md

 cache all follow the naming conventions and behaviour of the underlying [ConcurrentHashMap](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/concurrent/ConcurrentHashMap.html) used to store the entries.

 ### Issues
-One issue with this implementation is that, while the _size()_ method is O(1), this comes at the cost of expiry accuracy since it does not account for the lag between entries expiring and being evicted by the expiry eviction thread.
+One issue with this implementation is that, while the _size()_ anf _get()_ methods are O(1), this comes at the cost of expiry accuracy since they do not account for the lag between entries expiring and being evicted by the expiry eviction thread.
 This can result in entries which have expired but not yet evicted being considered.
 An alternative would be to filter out entries for which the timestamp is older than the expiry time.
 This would result in a more accurate expiry behaviour, however it would come at the expense of the _size()_ method increasing in time complexity to O(n).
-And, since the _put()_ method calls _size()_ as part of the LFU algorithm, this would also increase the _put()_ method time complexity to O(n).
-Due to this, I decided the expiry accuracy reduction (since this is just to conserve memory usage) was worth it to keep the _put()_ average time complexity to O(1).
+Due to this, I decided the expiry accuracy reduction (since this is just to conserve memory usage) was worth it to keep the average time complexity of all methods to O(1).

 ### Testing
 As requested, tests have been written within the _main_ method of the __Solution__ class.
 Typically, I would use a test